 Free tier

 Sorce: 40 swipes/day with AI included, indefinitely.
-JobHire.ai: free trial, then paid.
+JobHire.ai: subscription plans after signup, with no free trial listed in the public FAQ.
 If you want to actually use AI auto-apply free, Sorce.

 Mobile